iudx/iudx-catalogue/README.md

 ```
   git clone https://github.com/iudx/iudx-catalogue && cd iudx-catalogue
 ```
-2. Install the following dependencies manually or run `./requirements`.
-Skip if already installed
+2. If your host machine is Ubuntu or Debian based, simply run ``./requirements``.
+Otherwise, install the following dependencies manually:

-  - docker
+  - ``docker``
-  - docker-compose
+  - ``docker-compose``

 3. Start the installation.
-Do one of the below
+Do one of the below:

    - Quick Installation